FoxyNPF/foxynpf.github.io/_posts/2020-8-12-PowerSploit usage & detection.md

 ### Get-DomainController

-Retrieves information on the Domain Controller such as hostname, ip address and hostname.
+Retrieves information on the Domain Controller such as hostname and ip address.
 Additional argument used in the example below specifying domain identified from running the Get-Domain command.

 **Figure 3 – Output of GetDomainController**